 Be Your Own Bank

 For example, when you make your mortgage payment, that check leaves your reservoir and enters the mortgage company’s reservoir.
-They now can use that capital.
-Even if you think of the principle payment as going into your equity, with an outstanding mortgage, the bank owns your home, even though you have the keys.
+They can now use that capital.
+Even if you think of the principal payment as going into your equity, with an outstanding mortgage, the bank owns your home, even though you have the keys.
 You’d still need their permission to use that capital, so it’s not in a reservoir you control.

 When you pay the grocer, you transfer your cash to their ownership, and they now get to use that cash.